imanuelgittens/javascript-studies/Course-07-Mastering-Javascript-And-Modern-Web-Development/Section-05-Intro-To-Responsive-Design/questions.md

 So now that we know about pixel density, let's use it to get a better understanding of this reference based pixel.
 We can think of it like this - 1 reference based pixel is equal to the pixel density of a device.
 What does this mean?
 Let's say we wanted to make line on the screen of length 10 CSS pixels.
-On a device with a pixel density of 1, this would cover 10 physical pixels and would be comprised of 10 pixels but on a device with pixel density 2,  10 device pixels will be used to create the line but it would be comprised of 20 pixels.
+On a device with a pixel density of 1, this would cover 10 physical pixels and would be comprised of 10 reference-based or CSS pixels but on a device with pixel density 2,  20 device pixels will be used to create the line but it would be comprised of 10 reference-based or CSS pixels.
+The reason for this is that our line will indeed be very difficult to see if we used 10 physical pixels on a device that has a pixel density of 2.
+Just as an example, imagine a device with a pixel density of 4 (4 pixels fit in the physical space of one pixel) and we wanted to draw a 10 pixel line using CSS.
+The actual amount of physical pixels that would be used for this line is 40.

+I hope this article gives you a better understanding of the two different types of pixels and how they are used when constructing a web page.
+You may have also figured out the reason why higher pixel densities result in better looking graphics on the screen - because more physical pixels are used to create the same sized objects.

+---

 Question 2:  Describe the function of the `flex-wrap` property and give examples of its usage.